semaphoreci/semaphore/docs/docs/getting-started/migration/github-actions.md

 ## Overview

-GitHub Actions use a YAML-based syntax to define pipelines and actions.
+GitHub Actions uses a YAML-based syntax to define pipelines and actions.
 In Semaphore, you can use the [visual workflow editor](../../using-semaphore/workflows#workflow-editor) to more easily configure and preview pipelines.

 Semaphore provides [top-of-market machines](../../reference/machine-types) for faster build times.
-Semaphore in addition, provides extra features like full customizable [Role Based Access Control](../../using-semaphore/rbac), and features like [parameterized promotions](../../using-semaphore/promotions#parameters) and [SSH debugging](../../using-semaphore/jobs#ssh-into-agent).
+Semaphore in addition provides extra features like fully customizable [Role Based Access Control](../../using-semaphore/rbac), and features like [parameterized promotions](../../using-semaphore/promotions#parameters) and [SSH debugging](../../using-semaphore/jobs#ssh-into-agent).

 ## GitHub Actions vs Semaphore